aa2mz/Tiny-Radio/hardware/not so tiny/readme.md

 Let's set is up so that S9+20 = 4 volts then dividing .5 mV by 1000 ,
 the A2D converter should start responding at about S2... good enough for even quiet bands.
 A band with S5 noise should be well withing resolution of the A2D converter.
+In the end, I fiddled with the formuala in trStatus() in TinyGui.h until it felt right.
 ```
 S9 + 40 dB	5.0 mV
 S9 + 30 dB	1.6 mV